MicrosoftDocs/win32/desktop-src/SecAuthZ/controlling-child-object-creation-in-c--.md

 ---
-Description: 'You can use the DACL of a container object to control who is allowed to create child objects within the container.' ms.assetid: '95f2f058-f847-4f58-b469-090bf599ae98'
+Description: You can use the DACL of a container object to control who is allowed to create child objects within the container. ms.assetid: 95f2f058-f847-4f58-b469-090bf599ae98
-title: Controlling Child Object Creation in C++
+title: Controlling Child Object Creation in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Controlling Child Object Creation in C++